polca/premise/docs/user_scenarios.rst

 Example with Ammonia scenarios
 ------------------------------

-Using ammonia as an example, this guide shows how to create prospective databases from your custom scenarios and other background scenarios from **premise**.
+Using ammonia as an example, this guide demonstrates how to create prospective databases from custom scenarios and other background scenarios using premise.

-You can clone the Ammonia scenario repository:
+First, clone the Ammonia scenario repository:

 .. code-block:: bash

     git clone https://github.com/premise-community-scenarios/ammonia-prospective-scenarios.git

-This will download a copy of the repository to your local machine.
+This command downloads a copy of the repository to your local machine.
-You can then rename it and modify it to your liking.
+You can then rename and modify it as desired.

-A datapackage needs four files (called *resources*) to define a scenario:
+A datapackage requires four files (referred to as resources) to define a scenario:

-#    **datapackage.json**: a datapackage descriptor file, indicating the scenario author,
-scenario name, scenario description, scenario version, and the file names and paths of the scenario file, configuration file, and inventories.
+1. datapackage.json: A datapackage descriptor file that specifies the scenario author, name, description, version, and the file names and paths of the scenario file, configuration file, and inventories.

-#    **scenario_data.csv**: a scenario file, which defines some variables (production volumes,
-efficiencies, etc.) across time, space and scenarios.
+2. scenario_data.csv: A scenario file that outlines various variables (e.g., production volumes, efficiencies) across time, space, and scenarios.

-#    **config.yaml**: a configuration file, which tells **premise** what to do.
-Among other things,
-it tells **premise** which technologies the scenario considers, their names in the scenario data file and the inventories, and which inventories to use for which technologies.
-It also indicates which markets to create and for which regions.
+3. config.yaml: A configuration file that instructs premise on the required actions.
+It provides information on the technologies considered in the scenario, their names in the scenario data file and inventories, and the inventories to use for each technology.
+Additionally, it indicates the markets to be created and their corresponding regions.

-#    **lci-xxx.csv**: optional, a csv file containing the inventories of the scenario, if those
+4. lci-xxx.csv: Optional; a CSV file containing the inventories of the scenario, which is necessary if the LCA database lacks the required inventories.
-are needed but not present in the LCA database.

 datapackage.json